 Eighth grade students from 14 local junior highs to participate in the Junior High Leadership Program.
 This program is very similar to, but not as advanced as, the High School Leadership Program.

-Junior high students participate in an all-day Junior High Leadership Conference and then meet with the other students at their school to plan service projects.
+Junior high students participate in our annual, full-day Junior High Leadership Conference and then meet with the other participants at their school to plan service projects.
 The students brainstorm ideas and then select projects that will benefit their school or community.

 Junior High Schools participating in the program: Gurrie, Heritage, Highlands, McClure, Park, Pleasantdale, S.E.
 Gross, St. Cletus, St. Francis Xavier, St. John of the Cross, St. Joseph, St. Louise, Wilkins and Willow Springs.